matdillen/STSM-wikidata-people/README.md

 # Data

 As part of this work, a series of SPARQL queries was performed in early October 2019 to list all possible Wikidata properties present in the set of Wikidata person records assembled with the SPARQL queries from `collectormatching.Rmd` and connected to specimen records from MeiseBG using the matching process of that R script.
 All properties are listed in `data/wikidataids.tsv` along with their frequency.
 The same list can still be found in a google sheet [here](https://docs.google.com/spreadsheets/d/175ya1JEoR1sb6Mqd74EKucC-vrm0BEvzYvCuG0IitzI/).

+# Methodology
+A more detailed description of this work can be found in the [5.4 deliverable report](https://doi.org/10.34960/ajxs-zr25) from the DiSSCo Prepare project.
+[Alternate link](https://www.dissco.eu/wp-content/uploads/DiSSCo-Prepare-D5.4-Semantic-Enhancement-w-doi.pdf).